Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 You want to spin up a VPC with NAT and two subnets.

-Normally: 30 minutes of Googling and a hundred lines of YAML-induced headache.
+The usual cost: 30 minutes of Googling and a hundred lines of YAML-induced misery.

 “Here’s the template.
 One click - done.”